fastapi/fastapi/docs/en/docs/tutorial/query-params-str-validations.md

     The `Optional` part is only to allow your editor to provide better support.

 Then, we can pass more parameters to `Query`.
-In this case, the `max_length` parameter that applies to strings:
+In this case, the `max_length` parameter that applies to string:

 ```Python
 q: str = Query(None, max_length=50)